 Production and categorization were also common strategies that the xiangpu authors employed in making an economic construct of the consumption of aromatic substances.
-Taking Ding Wei’s Legends as an example again, he described how rare the aromatic substances from the Hainan and western Canton regions were.
-The indigenous people on the Hainan Island made their living mainly by farming, and only in the winter did they enter the mountains to collect the aromatic timbers.
-In the western Canton regions, the indigenous people chopped down only those mature aromatic timbers and left those that were still immature untouched.
-With their environmentally friendly habits, they were eager to preserve the ecological balance.
+As an example, Ding Wei’s Legends again described how rare the aromatic substances from the Hainan and western Canton regions were.
+The indigenous people on Hainan Island made their living mainly by farming, and only in the winter did they enter the mountains to collect aromatic timbers.
+In the western Canton regions, the indigenous people chopped down only mature aromatic timbers and left the immature ones untouched.
+They were careful to preserve the ecological balance with their environmentally friendly habits.
 As a result, the aromatic substances they collected and preserved were very natural.
-Ding Wei further elaborated that ten thousand jin of huangshu could be refined to one hundred jin of qianxiang, while one hundred jin of qianxiang could in turn be refined to only a dozen jin of chenxiang.
-The meticulous division of products were attempts at adding value to the aromatic substances, echoing similar steps taken with the tea brands and categories.
+Ding Wei further elaborated that ten thousand jin of Huangshan could be refined to one hundred jin of qianxiang, while one hundred jin of qianxiang could, in turn, be refined into only a dozen jin of chenxiang.
+The meticulous differentiation of products was meant to add value to the aromatic substances, echoing similar steps taken with the tea brands and categories.

-Trade circles of aromatic substances
+Trade routes of aromatic substances

-We can now investigate how the route by which the aromatic substances travelled to the capital.
-The aromatic substances from the Hainan and Canton regions were shipped to the Hangzhou harbors by the Fujian and Cantonese sea merchants.
-Certainly, the sea merchants would not merely bring in the aromatic substances, but also those other exotic items mentioned above, such as ambers, agates and ivories.
-Foreign merchants, such as the Arabs and Persians, would have brought to Quanzhou and Hangzhou their aromatic substances and other products that they gathered at various spots, such as Champa and Srivijaya in Indonesia.
-The Southeast Asian merchants also played a role in these transactions.
-Thus, the trade circles among China, Southeast Asia, South Asia, Persia, and Arabia were established and highly developed in the Northern and Southern Song periods.
+We can now investigate the route by which the aromatic substances travelled to the capital.
+The Fujian and Cantonese sea merchants shipped aromatic substances from the Hainan and Canton regions to the Hangzhou harbours.
+The sea merchants would bring not only aromatic substances but also other exotic items mentioned above.
+Foreign merchants, especially Arabs and Persians, would have brought to Quanzhou and Hangzhou aromatic substances and other exotic products collected along the way in places like Champa and Srivijaya in Indonesia.
+Southeast Asian merchants also played a role in these transactions.
+Thus, the trade routes between China, Southeast Asia, South Asia, Persia, and Arabia were well-established and highly developed in the Northern and Southern Song periods.

 Preservation of aromatic substances

-While the xiangpu authors did not pay much attention to the preservation techniques of the aromatic substances, the medicinal texts such as the Lei’s Treatise, Materia Medica, and Imperial Pharmacy contain detailed records of how they were processed, preserved, and used.
-Here one can see that the medicinal practitioners and the xiangpu writers followed different agendas.
-The former were concerned with the actual medicinal functions and preservation methods of the aromatic substances, while the latter adopted the cultural and economic construction approaches in fashioning images of the aromatic substances.
-They stressed the cultural sophistication in their use of the aromatic substances, the exoticism associated with the substances, and the cultural and economic knowledge and power they could boast to their guests.
-To be sure, the indigenous people had their own processing and preservation methods to treat the fresh aromatic timbers that they collected, but there are no detailed original records showing how the indigenous people actually conducted these.
-Their methods were either unknown, or incorporated into the methods recorded in the medicinal texts in a digested form, or turned into anecdotal information that the scholar-artists could bandy about at their gatherings.
+While the xiangpu authors did not pay much attention to the preservation techniques of aromatic substances, the medicinal texts such as Lei’s Treatise, Materia Medica, and Imperial Pharmacy contain detailed records of how they were processed, preserved, and used.
+Here we can see that the medicinal practitioners and the xiangpu writers had different agendas.
+The former were concerned with the aromatic substances’ actual medicinal functions and preservation methods, while the latter were concerned with fashioning a luxury image for the aromatic substances.
+They stressed the cultural sophistication of using aromatic substances, the exoticism associated with them, and the status associated with using them in the presence of guests.
+To be sure, indigenous people had their own processing and preservation methods to treat the fresh aromatic timbers they collected, but there are no original records of these.
+Their methods were either unknown, incorporated into the methods recorded in the medicinal texts in digested form, or turned into anecdotal information that the scholar-artists could bandy about at their gatherings.

 Government control